cmeKyLe/Movie-Correlation-Project/README.md

+# 📊 Data Analysis Project – Python
+Author: Khant Min Thaw
+Project Type: Data Cleaning, Exploratory Data Analysis (EDA), Correlation Study
+Status: Completed

-# Movie-Correlation-Project
+# 🧭 Overview
- Data analysis project exploring correlations in a movie dataset using Python.
-Focused on uncovering relationships between budget, revenue, ratings, and popularity through data cleaning, transformation, and visualization.
+This project explores the relationships between various attributes in a dataset of movies, such as budget, gross revenue, and ratings.
+The analysis was conducted using Python to clean the data, perform exploratory analysis, and visualize correlations between key variables.
+The goal was to uncover patterns and insights that might inform decisions in the film industry or similar domains.

-## 📌 Project Overview
+# 📌 Project Objectives

-This project explores a dataset of movies to uncover relationships between various features—such as budget, revenue, ratings, and viewer engagement—through data cleaning, transformation, and statistical correlation analysis.
-The goal is to identify which attributes most strongly influence a movie's financial success.

-The project was conducted using **Python**, with key libraries including **pandas**, **seaborn**, **matplotlib**, and **NumPy**, and is designed for reproducibility within a Jupyter Notebook environment.

----

-## 🔍 Key Objectives
+- Import, inspect, and understand a real-world movie dataset.

-- Clean and preprocess raw movie data for analysis
+- Clean and prepare the data for accurate analysis.
-- Handle missing and inconsistent values across columns
+- Identify missing values, handle data types, and remove irrelevant entries.
-- Extract and correct release year from date strings
-- Convert categorical variables to numerical codes for analysis
-- Generate a correlation matrix to identify relationships between features
+- Perform correlation analysis to understand relationships between variables.
-- Visualize findings using heatmaps and regression plots
+- Visualize key insights using scatter plots and heatmaps.

----

-## 🧹 Data Cleaning Highlights

-- Removed rows with missing values in critical columns (e.g., `budget`, `gross`)
-- Standardized the `year` column by extracting values from full `released` dates
-- Converted categorical columns (`genre`, `company`, etc.) into numerical representations using pandas' `category` codes

----

-## 📊 Analytical Insights

-- A **strong positive correlation** (~0.74) was found between **budget** and **gross revenue**, highlighting the predictive value of production investment.
-- **Votes** (viewer engagement) also showed a notable correlation with revenue.
-- Most categorical attributes had weaker correlations, though they may still play supporting roles when combined with numeric features.
-- These insights lay the groundwork for future predictive modeling (e.g., regression or machine learning).

----

-## 🛠 Tools & Technologies
+# 🛠️ Tools & Libraries

-- **Python 3.x**
+- Python 3.x
-- **Pandas** for data manipulation
+- Pandas – for data manipulation
+- NumPy – for numerical calculations
-- **Seaborn & Matplotlib** for visualizations
+- Matplotlib & Seaborn – for visualization
-- **Jupyter Notebook** for iterative analysis and presentation

----

-## 📁 Project Structure

-- `Movie Correlation Project.ipynb`: Main Jupyter notebook with code, visuals, and narrative
-- `movies.csv`: The dataset used for analysis (not included for licensing reasons)
-- `README.md`: Project overview and explanation
+- Jupyter Notebook – for interactive development

+# 🧠 What I Learned
+- Through this project, I strengthened my foundational data analysis skills and learned several key practices:
+- **Data Cleaning Is Critical**: Cleaning data is a necessary first step to avoid misinterpretation.
+I ensured that all values were consistent and relevant before moving forward.
+- **Identifying Missing Values & Code Validation**: I used built-in methods to locate missing data and ensured the analysis code was reliable and reproducible.
+- **Understanding the Data and the Goal**: Taking time to understand the structure and context of the dataset helped me make informed decisions during the analysis.
+- **Recognizing Patterns**: By analyzing correlations, I was able to identify significant relationships, such as how a movie’s budget tends to relate to its gross revenue.